AlbertMontolio/tutorials/react-maxim/02_refreshing_next_generation_js/20_reference_primitive_types_refresher.md

 if you copy objects and arrays like this

-we will learn techniques to really copy, not the pinter
+we will learn techniques to really copy, not the pointer

 we can do:

-the spread. pulls out the object and creates a new one
+>the spread. pulls out the object and creates a new one

 ```js
 const person = {